Cooperw/ctf/README.md

 # This is my personal collection of CTF challenges and writeups

 Quick links to various types of attacks.
 I may not be the author for all of these so please check headers for author information.
-Feel free to use whatever, if you are adding a script to a collection just be sure to leave the authors name on it.
+Feel free to use whatever but if you are adding a script to a different collection please be sure to keep appropiate author information.

 # Crypto
 * [AES-Double-Encryption](https://github.com/Cooperw/ctf/tree/master/2020-08-06-spiderlabsctf/malcom)